aimagelab/mammoth/README.md

 ## Setup

+- Install with `pip install -r requirements.txt`.
+NOTE: Pytorch version >= 2.1.0 is required for scaled_dot_product_attention (see: https://github.com/Lightning-AI/litgpt/issues/763).
+If you cannot support this requirement, uncomment the lines 136-139 under `scaled_dot_product_attention` in `backbone/vit.py`.
 - Use `./utils/main.py` to run experiments.
 - Use argument `--load_best_args` to use the best hyperparameters from the paper.
 - New models can be added to the `models/` folder.